Restless legs syndrome: Controversy

 Some doctors express the view that the incidence of restless legs syndrome is exaggerated by manufacturers of drugs used to treat it.
 Others believe it is an underrecognized and undertreated disorder.
 Further, GlaxoSmithKline (GSK) ran advertisements that, while not promoting off-license use of their drug (ropinirole) for treatment of RLS, did link to the Ekbom Support Group website.
 That website contained statements advocating the use of ropinirole to treat RLS.
 The Association of the British Pharmaceutical Industry (ABPI) ruled against GSK in this case.

 Research

-Different measurements have been used to evaluate treatments in RLS.
-Most of them are based on subjective rating scores, such as IRLS rating scale (IRLS), Clinical Global Impression (CGI), Patient Global Impression (PGI), and Quality of Life (QoL).
-These questionnaires provide information about the severity and progress of the disease, as well as the person's quality of life and sleep.
-Polysomnography (PSG) and actigraphy (both related to sleep parameters) are more objective resources that provide evidence of sleep disturbances associated with RLS symptoms.
+Different measurements have been used to evaluate treatments in RLS: most of them are based on subjective rating scores, such as sleep quality and quality of life (QoL).